-Insurance reserves (differ for long- and short-duration insurance policies.
+Insurance reserves differ for long- and short-duration insurance policies.
 Measurement of long-duration insurance reserves (such as guaranteed renewable term life insurance, annuity and long-term care insurance products) is based on approved actuarial methods, and includes assumptions about expenses, mortality, morbidity, lapse rates and future yield on related investments.
-For level premium term life insurance products, we floor the liability for future policy benefits on each policy at zero.
 Short-duration contracts (such as lifestyle protection insurance) are accounted for based on actuarial estimates of the amount of loss inherent in that period's claims, including losses incurred for which claims have not been reported.
 Short-duration contract loss estimates rely on actuarial observations of ultimate loss experience for similar historical events.